Need a report that reflects how COVID-19 has impacted this market and its growth?

 To understand geography trends, Download Sample Report

-The Middle-East and African electric vehicle market is consolidated by few players, such as Tesla Motors Inc., Volkswagen AG, Toyota Motor Corporation, Nissan Motor Co.
-Ltd, and Geely, among others.
-As the demand for electric vehicles is growing in the region, the companies are entering into partnerships, joint ventures, acquisitions with major players in the market.
+The Middle-East and African electric vehicle market is consolidated by a few players, such as Tesla Motors Inc., Volkswagen AG, Toyota Motor Corporation, Nissan Motor Co.
+Ltd, and Geely.
+As the demand for electric vehicles is growing in the region, the companies are entering into partnerships, joint ventures, and acquisitions with major players in the market.
 For instance,

-Some of the other key players in the market include Ford Motor Company, Foton Motor, Groupe PSA, Kia Motors Corporation, Groupe Renault, Daimler AG, BMW, Hyundai Motor Company, BYD Company Ltd, Continental AG, etc.
+Some other key players in the market include Ford Motor Company, Foton Motor, Groupe PSA, Kia Motors Corporation, Groupe Renault, Daimler AG, BMW, Hyundai Motor Company, BYD Company Ltd, Continental AG, etc.

 - In February 2021, Rubicon, a commercial solar components and solutions supplier in South Africa, announced that it is bringing a Tesla Model X Performance Edition all-electric SUV into the country to emphasize its focus on electric mobility in the country.